-Children in school may feel safe and secure enough to make a disclosure of past abuse or neglect, or an allegation of current abuse or neglect to a member of staff whom they feel they can trust.
-A disclosure of this kind can arise at any time and may have been anticipated by staff or equally be totally unexpected.
+Children in school may feel safe and secure enough to make a disclosure of past abuse or an allegation of current abuse or neglect to a member of staff whom they feel they can trust.
+A disclosure of this kind can arise at any time and may have been anticipated by staff or equally be unexpected.
 In these situations, school staff should:

-- " Demonstrate that they are willing to listen to what the child has to say - " Be prepared to listen impartially to the child, giving appropriate support, but without introducing their own opinions or judgement - " Be aware of documenting requirements - " Remember that they are working as part of a team, and must never make an unconditional promise of confidentiality to a child - " Report any concerns on Guard without undue delay.
-If further clarification or support is needed, then also to the DSL or the Deputy/SLT member in their absence - " Be aware that what the child has to say may be uncomfortable or distressing to them, and make clear to them that they may seek support, help or advice for themselves if required
+- " Demonstrate that they are willing to listen to what the child has to say - " Be prepared to listen impartially to the child, giving appropriate support, but without introducing their own opinions or judgement - " Be aware of documenting requirements - " Remember that they are working as part of a team, and must never make an unconditional promise of confidentiality to a child - " Record any concerns on Guard without undue delay and report to the DSL or the Deputy - " Be aware that what the child has to say may be uncomfortable or distressing to them, and make clear to them that they may seek support, help or advice for themselves if required